Skip to Content

 Creative Tip: You can opt for a flexible flight option with Camp America, meaning your flight home can be arranged two weeks before you fly home.
 So you can wait and see what happens at camp, choose your destinations with some fellow counsellors and book flights home for any airport around America.

-Camp America FAQ
+Camp America Expectations FAQ

 What is Camp America all about?